sweetfrog/my-website/README.md

 this is a really awesome update

-editting readme file via update-readme branch
+updated readme file via master branch before rebase

-updated readme file locally, and then remotely again